Dimitrovitsm/Ergasia-SLS/README.md

 1)All the files should be on the same folder in order of the program to fuction correctly
 2)The program is advised to run on the Netbeans IDE enviroment
 3)When running the program you will be greeted with a message saying if you would like to use the default values that were used to run the simulation or put custom ones of your liking.You would have to answer with a y/n.
 4)If you selected "y" the code will run automatically with no more inputs from the user.If you selected "n" the user is needed to submit 4 parameters so the simulation can run.
+5)After all that the simulation runs and outputs the number of processes that were created ,the number of times the I/O was used ,the Average Response time and the Average Turnaround time.